kantale/OpenBio.eu/docs/docs/index.md

 * The workflow will use the resources of **your** computer, therefore its execution time depends on them.

 ## Installation
-[The source of the OpenBio Execution Envirnment is here](https://github.com/kantale/OpenBioC_Execution).
+[The source of the OpenBio Execution Environment is here](https://github.com/kantale/OpenBioC_Execution).
 To install it download [the install script](https://github.com/kantale/OpenBioC_Execution/blob/master/obc_scripts/install.sh) and run it with:

 ```bash
 bash install.sh